 Nowadays, thousands of companies use OKRs throughout their departments or entire businesses.

 Considering OKR was initially used and popularized by the tech industry, it shouldn't surprise us that SaaS companies became the biggest adopter of this methodology.
-Many business owners claim that OKR helped them set explicit goals and measure the success of those mandated goals.
+Many business owners claim that OKRs helped them set explicit goals and measure the success of those mandated goals.

 Many eCommerce businesses started implementing OKRs, especially in marketing and sales.
 They suggest that if you want to measure the success of OKR, you need to track goals, review where you have come from, and see what your next steps will be.